-Total income from investments during the year decreased to £0.7 million (2022: £1.4 million).
-As the proportion of earlier stage investments in the unquoted portfolio increases as intended, it is expected that investment income will decrease as the potential returns targeted become more focused on capital growth rather than income generation.
-The basic investment management fee payable to the Manager was £2.1 million (2022: £2.3 million); the decrease is due to an decrease in the average NAV across the year versus the prior year.
-There was no performance-related management fee payable in respect of the current or prior years.
+Total income from investments during the period decreased to £0.9 million (year ended 30 September 2021: £1.4 million).
+As the proportion of earlier stage investments in the unquoted portfolio increases as intended, it is expected that investment income will continue to decrease as the potential returns targeted become more focused on capital growth rather than income generation.
+The basic investment management fee payable to the investment adviser was £3.2 million (year ended 30 September 2021: £2.3 million).
+There was no performance-related management fee payable in respect of the current period (year ended 30 September 2021: £2.5 million).

-The net cash outflow from the venture capital portfolio was £0.8 million, comprising investments of £16.2 million less total disposal proceeds of £15.4 million.
-The venture portfolio's cash flow over the past five years is summarised in Table 1.
+The net cash inflow from the venture capital portfolio during the period was £1.05 million, comprising disposal proceeds of £26.10 million less investments of £25.0 million.
+Portfolio cash flow over the past five years is summarised in Table 1.

-After taking account of other cash flows, including the fundraise of £17 million gross and dividend payments of £6.2 million, the Company's total cash balances increased over the year by £5.6 million to £27.3 million.
-In addition, the Company holds quoted equity investments and interest-bearing investments valued at £11.8 million, compared with £12.4 million at 31 March 2022.
+After taking account of other cash flows, including dividend payments of £9.9 million, the Company's total cash balances decreased over the period by £11.1 million to £14.0 million.
+In addition the Company holds quoted equity investments valued at £8.9 million.